pedalingcircles/pipelineagent/docs/serviceconnections.md

 - Granularity of subscriptions and resource groups
 - Cost management

-The process of what level of access is needed is planned closely with the delivery team of the app.
-Least proviledge will likely mean different things in the various environments that pipelines will be using.
+The process of what level of access is needed and is planned closely with the delivery team of the app.
+Least proviledge will likely mean different things in the various environments the pipelines will be using.
 For example, a pipeline may need to create and tear down resource groups at will to support developers and pull requests.
 However, high level subscriptions such as staging and production may have more restrictions such as not allowing the pipeline to create resource groups.